smaht-dac/smaht-portal/docs/source/getting_started.rst

 Some Portal object properties defined to contain other `nested` objects.
-Since a (Excel spreadsheet) inherently defines a "flat" structure, rather than the more hierarchical structure supported by Portal objects, in which such nested objects can be defined, a special syntactic convention is needed to be able to reference the properties of these nested objects.
+Since a (Excel spreadsheet) inherently defines a "flat" structure, rather than the more hierarchical structure supported by Portal objects (which are actually `JSON <https://en.wikipedia.org/wiki/JSON>`_ objects), in which such nested objects can be defined, a special syntactic convention is needed to be able to reference the properties of these nested objects.

 For this we will use a `dot-notation` whereby dots (``.``) are used to separate a parent property from its child property.